 The NRF reports that 62 percent of retailers require customers to provide ID, such as a driver’s license (to be recorded), in order to make returns without a receipt, even though 86 percent are legitimate returns.

 Contrast that with retailers that provide “hassle-free” returns with/without receipts and you can quickly see how attitude towards customers is a defining business trait. ( full article on RetailWire )

 Consumers beware: retailers have once again drawn a line and taken sides.

 One group is championed by the likes of Zappos, Nordstrom, L.L.
 Bean, and a wave of service oriented start-ups, the other by merchants best classified as the KGB of customer service.

 Is Amazon.com an unstoppable powerhouse?
 As growth slows or plateaus at major chains, Amazon’s upward trajectory continues.
 The world’s largest e-tailer made the STORES Hot 100 Retailers list again this year coming in at #7 based on increased U.S. sales between ’10 and ’11.
 In fact Amazon has been included every year since STORES began the list in 2006.
 With worldwide sales approaching $48 billion, Amazon saw annual growth of 42.5 percent in the period reviewed.
-U.S. sales, in fact, accounts for only 55 percent of its sales volume.( full article )
+U.S. sales, in fact, accounts for only 55 percent of its sales volume.( full article on RetailWire )